damianhakert/damianhakert.github.io/source/posts/2016-08-16-gitlab-8-10-6-released.html.md

 Due to incorrect attribute whitelisting, it was possible for a project export to contain the full User attributes of project members, including their API tokens.
 See [the issue][20974] for more details.

+***Update (2016-08-17 22:00 UTC):*** We have temporarily made importing a GitLab project export require administrator access while we further audit the security of the import/export feature as a whole.

 Thanks to [Jobert Abma](https://twitter.com/jobertabma) of [HackerOne](https://hackerone.com/jobert) for responsibly disclosing this issue